rutvij2292/vue-sweetalert2/README.md

 import Vue from 'vue';
 import VueSweetalert2 from 'vue-sweetalert2';

-// If you don't need the styles, do not connect import 'sweetalert2/dist/sweetalert2.min.css';
+// If you don't need the styles, do not import import 'sweetalert2/dist/sweetalert2.min.css';

 Vue.use(VueSweetalert2);